BP-Media/bp-album/readme.txt

 We handle all user support through our buddypress.org [Support Forum](http://buddypress.org/community/groups/bp-album/forum/).
 Support requests posted on wordpress.org will not be answered.

 = Bug Reports =
-We accept bug reports through our [Google Code Bug Tracker](http://code.google.com/p/buddypress-media/issues/list).
+We accept bug reports through [Github Issues](https://github.com/BP-Media/bp-album/issues).
 Bug reports posted on wordpress.org will be ignored.

 = About This Release =